carlyu99/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.columbia.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: At the intersection of computer science and economics
+bio: Incentive, Information, and Computation

 # Interests to show in About widget
 interests: